-American Diversity Report will now accept Academic Papers.
+American Diversity Report will accept Academic Papers in the Fall 2020.
 Therefore, we have activated a Peer Review process.
-(Submission guidelines TBA) See profiles of the ADR Peer Review advisors.
+(Submission guidelines) See profiles of the ADR Peer Review advisors.

 PEER REVIEW TEAM

 Dr. Joseph Nwoye – Peer Review Team Leader

 Dr. Nwoye is president of DiversityFrontier.com.
 He is an educator and inclusion specialist.
 His focus is on unconscious bias, diversity policies and practice.
 He is the author of two books and more than 50 articles that share tools from his experience tackling social issues such as achievement gaps, race, and gender.
 Dr. Nwoye served as the Director of Multicultural Education at Illinois State University and as chief investigator on discriminatory issues.